 Post treatment methods

 Post-treatment methods are often employed to further process the osmotically dehydrated food material and to achieve the desired product characteristics.
-Rinsing is an often-used post-treatment method that involves washing the food with water to remove residual osmotic agent from the surface.
+Rinsing is an often-used post-treatment method that involves washing the food with water to remove residual osmotic agents from the surface.
 This process reduces the sweetness or saltiness of the final product and is particularly important for products with a short shelf-life (Gonzalez-Perez et al., 2021).

 Drying is another common post-treatment method that is often used to reduce the moisture level in the osmotically dehydrated food product even further.
 Depending on the properties needed in the finished product, vacuum drying, freeze drying and air drying are just a few of the techniques that can be used.
 High-value goods such as fruits are often freeze-dried because it does not lose the color, taste and nutritional properties of the food (Landim et al., 2016).